 - Receptive and expressive language–the ability to understand and use language to communicate

 - Pragmatic language and social skills

-- Fluency – the ability to connect sounds, syllables, and words together smoothly while
+- Fluency–the ability to connect sounds, syllables, and words together smoothly

 Speech and language therapy promotes:

 - Functional communication to express wants, needs, and feelings